evervault/evervault-php/README.md

 `$evervault->createClientSideDecryptToken()` creates a time-bound token that can be used to decrypt previously encrypted data.

-If the `$data` parameter is provided, the token can only be used to decrypt that specific payload.
-Otherwise, the token can be used to decrypt any payload.
+The `$data` parameter is required and ensures the token can only be used to decrypt that specific payload.

 The `$expiry` parameter sets the expiry for the token.
 It is UNIX time in seconds.
 It defaults to 5 minutes into the future if not provided.
 The max time is 10 minutes into the future.